Campaign of the Month: June 2014

 Population : (3025) None.

-The system’s location outside the Haven Cluster’s corona, allows a fleet to enact a single jump into any of the key systems spinward of Haven : System – Armington, System – Dumassas, System-Estuan, System – Hawktor and System – Ganulph.
-This makes the system valuable as a hidden “back door” into the Periphery portions of House Davion.
+The system’s location outside the Haven Cluster’s corona, allows a fleet to enact a single jump into any of the key systems spinward of Haven : System – Armington, System – Dumassas, System – Estuan, System – Hawktor and System – Ganulph.
+This makes the system valuable as a hidden “back door” into the so-called ’Outback" portions of the Federated Suns.

-The planetoid base was a fuel-refining and storage facility.
-A salvaged Mammoth-Class merchant DropShip was stationed on the flat, rolling surface of the planetoid “Tether”, manned by a permanent garrison of eight refining techs loyal to Haven.
-The grounded DropShip was surrounded by numerous collapsible fuel bladders, meant to store hydrogen fuels cracked from the base equipment.
-The planetoid was mostly ice and dusty regolith, easily harvested and then converted by the fuel cracking station.
+The planetoid base located in Rolling Thunder was a fuel-refining and storage facility.
+A salvaged Mammoth-Class merchant DropShip was stationed on the flat, rolling surface of the planetoid “Tether”, manned by a permanent garrison of eight (8) refining techs loyal to Haven’s navy.
+The grounded DropShip was surrounded by numerous collapsible fuel bladders, meant to store liquid hydrogen fuels cracked from the base equipment.
+The planetoid was mostly ice and dusty regolith, easily harvested and then converted by the makeshift fuel-cracking station.

 Brown dwarfs fall in the middle ground between stars and gas giants.
 They are sufficiently massive to radiate significant heat, but are not massive enough for nuclear fission to develop.
 Even using advanced sensors, they remain difficult to detect.
 This one was found when a pirate jumpship from Haven mis-jumped, and later reported back the object’s vector.